andrewrosss/multicommand/README.md

 ## Overview

-`multicommand` enables you to easily write CLIs with deeply nested (sub)commands using argparse.
-Just created the directory structure that reflects the CLI command structure you want, write your parsers in "isolation" and multi command will do the rest.
+`multicommand` enables you to **easily** write CLIs with deeply nested commands using vanilla argparse.

+Just create a directory structure that reflects the command structure you want, add a parser to each module (don't worry about hooking them up!), and multicommand will do the rest.

 multicommand turns a directory structure like this: